IKXKGR-ADDICT/force_of_greed/README.md

 7. If your feature is done, open a PR to the main branch.

 ## How Asset Saving Works
-Check and understand the ``pull.luau`` script found in scripts folder in root.
+Check and understand the ``pullTemplate.luau`` script found in scripts folder in root.
 Your roblox studio directory consists of top level folders called services (i.e Workspace, Lighting, ServerStorage are services).
 Due to issues that I have no idea how to fix, you can only save assets within services, not the service itself.
 For the most part, this shouldn't affect you, unless you need to add a new folder underneath service.

 For example, our workspace service currently has a folder named assets, which i have already set to be pulled with the script.
 Preferably, any new assets (or folders containing assets) go under this folder.
 However, if you'd like to add a new folder (perhaps a folder named Settings) in Workspace, you'll have to do extra actions.